Léo Lelis

-Leonardo "Léo" Silva Lelis (born 15 November 1993) is a Brazilian professional footballer who plays as a centre-back for Super League club Persebaya Surabaya.
+Leonardo "Léo" Silva Lelis (born 15 November 1993) is a Brazilian professional footballer who plays as a centre-back for Super League club Isenmulang Kalteng.

 Club career

 Persiraja Banda Aceh

 In June 2021, Léo Lelis moved to Persiraja Banda Aceh in the Indonesian Liga 1.
 He made his professional debut for the club, in a 2–1 loss against Bhayangkara on 29 August 2021.

 On 11 September 2021, he scored his first goal for Persiraja in a 3–2 win over PSS Sleman, where he scored with a header in the 5th minute.

-He contributed with total 29 appearances and 2 goals during with Persiraja Banda Aceh for one season.
+He made 29 appearances and scored two goals while with Persiraja Banda Aceh for one season.

 Persebaya Surabaya

 Lelis was signed for Persebaya Surabaya to play in Liga 1 in the 2022–23 season.
 He made his league debut on 14 August 2022 in a match against Madura United at the Gelora Bung Tomo Stadium, Surabaya.
 On 1 October, Lelis scored his first league goal for Persebaya in an away win against Arema at the Kanjuruhan Stadium.
 Until the end of the match, the score was 2–3 for Persebaya over Arema, but after the match ended, a tragedy appeared called Kanjuruhan Stadium disaster, where the home fans rioted to the point of killing hundreds of victims.
 On 6 December, Lelis scored a brace for Persebaya in a 2–3 win against Barito Putera in the 12nd season of Liga 1.